ioquatix/script-runner/README.md

 ### Environment Variables

 The default Atom process takes environment variables from the shell it was launched from.
-This might be an issue if launching Atom directly from the desktop environment when using, say, RVM.
-This is a particularly insideous problem on Mac OS X.
+This might be an issue if launching Atom directly from the desktop environment when using, say, RVM which exports functionality for interactive terminal sessions.

-To ensure everything works as expected, when a script is run, the environment variables are extracted from the login shell (what you usually get when you open a terminal) and used when you run your script.
-This should ensure that you get the same behaviour from both Atom and a terminal.
+To ensure consistent behavior, when running a script, environment variables are extracted from the interactive login shell.
+This usually loads the same environment variables you'd expect when using the terminal.

 ## Contributing